Set Up a WordPress Multi Language Site (How to + Best Practises)

 • WooCommerce slugs

-Set Up a your WordPress Multi Language Site Today
+Set Up your WordPress Multi Language Site Today

 Professional website translation services are costly and can take months to complete.
 With the right WordPress plugin, you can speed up the process and save some money by putting in the work yourself or incorporating machine translation.

-Using TranslatePress, you can create a WordPress multi language site in just five steps:
+Using TranslatePress, you can create a WordPress multi language site in just a few steps:

 1. Add new languages to WordPress;